"It's not an easy decision, Commander, but it's one you'll have to make."

 Macross Missile Massacre: One of the Sectopod's offensive options is raining down a storm of grenades.
 The good thing is that it takes a turn to prime and a turn to fire, with the camera indicating where it is aiming, giving you time to relocate.

-Wave Motion Gun: Which they can fire twice in one turn if they don't move and will let them enter Overwatch for free.
+Wave Motion Gun: A massive chest-mounted cannon they can fire twice in one turn if they don't move and will let them enter Overwatch for free.
+In the original game, the damn thing also dealt splash damage, which was thankfully nerfed in Enemy Within.

 The true masterminds behind the invasion, these mysterious beings represent the pinnacle of psionic power amongst the invaders, compensating for the physical frailty resulting from centuries of existence.
 Their power is such that it is little wonder that the other aliens have submitted to their rule.
 They command from the safety of their specialized UFOs.